-A: The topic of recovering the ICU patient comes up frequently in questions submitted to the Clinical Practice Committee.
+A: The topic of recovering the ICU and intubated patients comes up frequently in questions submitted to the Clinical Practice Committee.
 Ventilated patients feature prominently in the debate about where to recover these patients.

-ASPAN has no Standard specifically addressing where ICU patients should be recovered.
+ASPAN has no Standard specifically addressing where ICU and ventilated patients should be recovered.
+Common practice is for the majority of patients who received general anesthesia, regional anesthesia, or monitored anesthesia care to be cared for in the post-anesthesia care unit (PACU) prior to being transferred to a hospital unit bed or discharged from the hospital.
+However, an exception are critically ill patients and those who are intubated.
+These patients may bypass the PACU and recover directly in an intensive care unit (ICU).
 The debate rages on as to which nursing specialty is better suited to provide immediate postop care to this patient population.
 PACU nurses care for myriad populations, from the ASA I patient to the critically ill patient who likely will not survive the day.
 The ASPAN Standards are applicable to all of these patients.

-The ASPAN 2019-2020 Perianesthesia Nursing Standards, Practice Recommendations and Interpretative Statements include Practice Recommendation (#8) that addresses bypassing Phase I PACU and taking patients directly to Phase II recovery (p.
-70-71).
+The ASPAN 2023-2024 Perianesthesia Nursing Standards, Practice Recommendations and Interpretative Statements include Practice Recommendation: Perianesthesia Throughput that addresses bypassing Phase I PACU and taking patients directly to Phase II recovery.
 There is no parallel practice recommendation describing criteria for bypassing Phase I PACU with critical care patients who may require mechanical ventilation or other advanced monitoring.
 In some facilities ventilated patients go directly to ICU from the OR.
 In others, Phase I PACU nurses recover ventilated patients on a regular basis.
 In still other facilities, some ventilated patients go to the PACU for care and observation until they meet criteria for extubation while others who will not be extubated within a short time go directly to ICU.
 Who decides?
 Is the decision based on space available or is it resource oriented?
+The important issues to keep in mind are: